Home Page

 BMGT 665 - Strategic Mgmt Seminar.
 1-12 Credits.

 Offered spring.
-Prereq., admission to the M.B.A. or M-Acct. program and ACTG 605, BFIN 681, BMIS 574, BMGT 604, and BMGT 640; coreq., MBA 603.
+Prereq., ACTG 605, BFIN 681, BMIS 674, BMGT 604, and BMGT 640.
+Coreq., MBA 603.
+Restricted to students in the M.B.A. or M-Acct. programs.
 Analysis of the firm within its industry and the structure of the industry; competitive positioning and competitor analysis; decision-making under conditions of uncertainty; developing a competitive advantage in international markets.
 Level: Graduate

 BMGT 685 - International Business.
 2 Credits.